 I’ve probably thought about this list of the best fall color hikes in the Bend, Oregon area way too much.
 I love Bend and the Central Oregon area as much as anyone and as a landscape photographer, I’ve done an extraordinary amount of hiking and scouting in the Bend area for photography purposes.
 So, with lots of hiking experience in the Bend area and with a strong desire to represent the Central Oregon area very well, I present you my first top 10 list ever!
-Top 10 fall hikes in the Bend, Oregon area.
+Top 10 fall color hikes in the Bend, Oregon area.

 1. Metolius River– The Metolius River is gorgeous any time of the year but autumn is my favorite season and the Metolius has an abundance of fall color in good years.